shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

   1. The Learner is delayed review and trying to catch up.
   1. The learner may be using Anki's option to shorten the time to record.

+In my opinion these learning methods are not malicious so they do not deserve a ban (perhaps the calculation method needs to be changed).<br>
+In any way we lack development resources yet at the moment, so basically please address this problem with hide user.

 ---